Quick answer

 Pyszne.pl — The leading food delivery platform in Poland.
 Covers the majority of restaurants in Kraków.
 Interface available in English.
 Accepts BLIK and cards.

-ZUS PUE (pue.zus.pl) — The social insurance portal.
+the ZUS online portal (pue.zus.pl) — The social insurance portal.
 Required if you are self-employed (JDG) and managing ZUS contributions yourself, or if you want to check your contributions history.
 Login via Profil Zaufany.

 Not yet through the administrative sequence?